yasdel/yashardeldjoo.github.io/_pages/about.md

 <div class="news">
 <h2>news</h2>
         <ul>
+        <li><date>July-2020</date> Our paper session-based hotel recommendations dataset done in collobration with Trivago is accepted at ACM TIST.</li>
+        <li><date>July-2020</date> Our paper prioritized multi-criteria federated learning is accepted to Intelligenza Artificiale, the journal of the Italian Association for Artificial Intelligence (AI*IA).</li>
         <li><date>June-2020</date> Our comprehensive literature review about recommender systems leveraging multimedia content is accepted to ACM Computing Surveys.</li>
         <li><date>May-2020</date> Our literature review on adversarial machine learning in recommender systems has a preprint version.</li>
         <li><date>Jan-2020</date> One full paper accepted to SIGIR 2020.</li>